Birmingham-and-Solihull-ICS/KidsParty/Invitation.md

-# You're invited to a Kids Psrty!
+# You're invited to a Kids Party!

 Hey there!